Reaction-Space-Explorer/reac-space-exp/stoichiometric_network_analysis/README.md

-Each folder holds the same four files: `Data_cleaning.ipynb` builds the matrix and pickles it into `reactants` and `products`, `Ematrix.m` finds the extreme currents, `test.mat` holds the result. `Ematrix.m` is Guy Schmitz's 2008 program, not written here.
+Each folder holds the same four files: `Data_cleaning.ipynb` builds the matrix and pickles it into `reactants` and `products`, `Ematrix.m` finds the extreme currents, `test.mat` holds the result. `Ematrix.m` is not written here: it is Guy Schmitz's 2008 program with Kolar-Anić, Anić and Čupić, J. Phys.
+Chem.
+A 112, 13452.

 `lectures/` and `course_homework/` came with the original repository and are third-party teaching material rather than work on these networks: the slides are Bernhard Palsson's, from